-Chiropractic Marketing: 6 Ways to Get More Referrals from MDs
+Chiropractic Marketing: 6 Ways How to Get Referrals from Doctors

-- MD referrals help you gain new patients and grow your practice.
+- When you know how to get referrals from doctors it helps you gain new patients and grow your practice.

 - Get more MD referrals through building a contact list, sending case notes, and following up with primary care and specialist doctors.